docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### LOG_LEVEL

-Set the DMS log level.
-This mostly applies to scripts that run during startup and to the change-detecting functionality.
+Set the log level for DMS.
+This is mostly relevant for container startup scripts and change detection event feedback.

-Valid values are `error`, `warn`, `info`, `debug` and `trace`.
+Valid values (in order of increasing verbosity) are: `error`, `warn`, `info`, `debug` and `trace`.
+The default log level is `info`.

 ##### SUPERVISOR_LOGLEVEL